nikhilweee/nikhilweee.github.io/content/blog/018-adversarial-attacks.md

 # Adversarial Training
 ---

-Once we have victim policies trained through self-play, we train adversarial policies using the approach mentioned in [Gleave et al. (2020)](https://arxiv.org/abs/1905.10615) [^gleave].
+Once we have victim policies trained through self-play, we train adversarial policies using the approach mentioned in {{<cite "gleave2019adversarial">}}.
 For both types of observations, we train agents using PPO from [stable-baselines3](https://github.com/DLR-RM/stable-baselines3).
 The opponent is a victim whose policy is stationary.

 # Experiments